dovry/.dotfiles/fresh-install/README.md

 ### currently what I have planned
 * ask what colorscheme you want on the ps1
-* ask if you want docker installed
+* ask which colorscheme you want in vim
-  * if so, if you want docker-compose installed as well
+* ask if you want bash or oh my zsh, and sets aliases accordingly
-*